arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 **Note on versioning:** Use the [semver](http://semver.org/) convention for
 versions:

--   `npm run deploy`: bug fixes and other minor changes.
+-   `npm run version`: bug fixes and other minor changes.
 Last number of the version is incremented, e.g. `1.2.41` → `1.2.42`
--   `npm run deploy minor`: new features which don't break existing features.
+-   `npm run version minor`: new features which don't break existing features.
 Middle number of the version is incremented, e.g. `1.2.42` → `1.3.0`
--   `npm run deploy major`: changes which break backward compatibility of the API.
+-   `npm run version major`: changes which break backward compatibility of the API.
     Increment the first number, e.g. `1.3.56` → `2.0.0`

 ## Code Structure